Live in CanadaLive in Canada

 2. Notify the CRA of your departure

 Form NR73 (Determination of Residency Status - Leaving Canada) is optional but recommended.
-It allows the CRA to formally determine your residency status, giving you certainty.
-The CRA will review your ties and issue an opinion [2].
+It allows the CRA to formally determine your residency status [2].

 3. Sever primary residential ties

-This is the most critical step.
+The most crucial step.
 You must eliminate all primary ties:

-• Dwelling: Sell your Canadian home, or rent it out to an arm's-length tenant on a long-term lease.
-A home kept available for your use (even empty) is a strong tie keeping you as a resident.
+• Dwelling: Sell your Canadian home or rent it out to an arm's-length tenant on a long-term lease.
+A dwelling kept available for your use (even if empty) is a strong tie.

-• Spouse/common-law partner: If your spouse or partner remains in Canada, the CRA will almost certainly consider you still a resident, regardless of where you live.
-This is the strongest single tie.
+• Spouse/common-law partner: If your spouse or partner remains in Canada, the CRA will almost certainly still consider you a resident.
+This is the single strongest tie.

-• Dependents: If your children or other dependents remain in Canada, this is a primary tie [2].
+• Dependants: If your children or other dependants remain in Canada, this is a primary tie [2].

 4. Sever secondary residential ties

-• Cancel your provincial health insurance (MSP in BC, OHIP in Ontario, etc.)
+• Cancel provincial health insurance (MSP in BC, OHIP in Ontario, etc.)

-• Surrender your Canadian driver's license (or convert to a foreign one)
+• Surrender your Canadian driver's licence (or convert to a foreign one)

-• Close or downgrade Canadian bank accounts and credit cards (keeping a basic bank account is generally acceptable as a single secondary tie)
+• Close or reduce Canadian bank accounts and credit cards

-• Cancel Canadian club memberships, gym memberships, and professional associations
+• Cancel Canadian club memberships, gym memberships, professional associations

 5. Establish ties in the new country

-The CRA also considers where you are going.
+The CRA also considers where you're going.
 Establishing strong ties in your new country strengthens your non-resident position:

-• Rent or buy a home in the new country
+• Rent or purchase a home in the new country

-• Obtain employment, start a business, or enroll in school
+• Obtain employment, start a business, or enrol in school

 • Open bank accounts in the new country